arras-energy/gridlabd-old/docs/Module/Python/Tutorial.md

 [image:Tutorial_figure_2.png]

+The following sections explain how these three files generally interact.

+## `main.py`

 The file `main.py` is loaded into the `python` main module.
-This file loads the `gridlabd` module, and uses the `command` method to load the GridLAB-D model `model.glm`.
+After loading the needed Python modules this file loads the `gridlabd` module, sets up the variables used to collect data from the simulation, and uses the `command()` method to load the GridLAB-D model `model.glm` into the simulator, e.g., `command("model.glm")`.

+After the model is loaded using the `command()` method, the simulation can be started using the `start()` method.
+The most common approach is to wait for the simulation to complete, e.g., using `start("wait")`.

+When the simulation is done, the results are extracted and processed.

+[code:/gldcore/link/python/examples/example_1/example.py]

+## `model.glm`

 The model loads the python module that implements that models event handlers.
 In this example there are two kinds of event handlers.
-The first is the global event handler `on_init` that is called when the simulation initializes.
-The second is the object event handler `on_commit` that is called whenever the object performs a `commit` operation.
+The first is the global event handler `on_init()` that is called when the simulation initializes.
+The second is the object event handler `commit()` that is called whenever the object performs a `commit` operation.

+## `handlers.py`